 Serve your healthy stir fry recipe with the usual steamed white rice.

 Or you could try soaked and steamed brown rice for a change.

 You could also have your healthy stir fry recipes with fermented quinoa.

-Or try a low carb cauliflower rice or mash if you want to cut down on the amount of carbohydrates in your diet.
+Or a low carb cauliflower rice or mash if you want to cut down on the amount of carbs in your meal.

 Return to Gluten Free Food List